alenanicole/alenanicole.github.io/project3.md

 Step 1: Install the Netbeans IDE.

-Step 2: Clone all files from the Github repository into a folder.
+Step 2: Downlod the .zip file from the Github repository.

 Step 3: Launch the Netbeans IDE and select “Open Project”.